nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters internship entry
-2. InternBuddy adds an internship entry
+2. InternBuddy adds an internship entry and displays success message

     Use case ends.

 **Extensions**

 * 1a.
-InternBuddy detects one or more fields are missing .
+InternBuddy detects one or more fields are missing.
   * 1a1.
-InternBuddy requests for internship entry with correct format
+InternBuddy requests for internship entry with correct format.
   * 1a2.
 User enters corrected internship entry.
   * Steps 1a1-1a2 are repeated until the internship entry entered is of the correct format.

     Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+* 1b.
+InternBuddy detects one or more fields have invalid parameters.
+    * 1b1.
+InternBuddy requests for internship entry with correct format.
+    * 1b2.
+User enters corrected internship entry.
+    * Steps 1b1-1b2 are repeated until the internship entry entered is of the correct format.

+      Use case ends.

+**Use case: Exit InternBuddy**

+**MSS**

+1. User requests to exit InternBuddy
+2. InternBuddy displays exit message and closes the application

-      Use case resumes at step 2.
+    Use case ends.

 *{More to be added}*